 I spoke to Madden about what went into designing the centrepiece garment of the whole film (Florence’s blue dress) how his work as a costume designer is similar to acting, and why he avoided completely anchoring the film in its period to achieve a sense of timelessness.

-Seventh Row (7R): What initial ideas did you have after reading the script and talking to director Dominic Cooke?
+Seventh Row (7R): What initial ideas did you have for the costumes in On Chesil Beach after reading the script and talking to director Dominic Cooke?

 Then, going into the honeymoon dress — that dress and that colour and her situation became very different.
 She was more confident, more grown up, so I wanted something that was extremely dynamic.
 Similarly, by this point, Edward is a very dark, strong suited character [on their wedding night], whereas before he was kind of messy — he basically wore the same jacket and same tie all the time.
 I wanted to give them strength in that moment.

 There, both these people have reached a point where they’ve gone through the education system and they’re ready to fly and leave home.
 They were going to continue their lives happily together, away from the restraints of each of their parents, who were in one way or another quite dysfunctional.
 Ultimately, it’s their inability to talk to their parents about what sex was going to be like when you were married that leads to their breakup.

 Florence’s blue dress also helped with the flashbacks: we would know straight away that we’re back in the present, in the hotel, because the colour was very recognisable to the present.

 We filmed in October on Chesil Beach, which was quite grim.
 The skies were grey, the sea was grey and I thought to myself, “If nature isn’t going to give us blue, then we’ll add that blue to the dress.”